Pixar chief John Lasseter will leave Disney for good

 However, it sounds like Disney is positioning this as an amicable arrangement, as you'll see in the full statement below.

-In the wake of the #MeToo movement, where claims of sexual assault and misconduct are being taken more seriously than ever, it'd be more surprising if Lasseter returned to Disney than if he left permanently following his six-month leave of absence.
+In the wake of the #MeToo movement, where claims of sexual assault and misconduct are being taken more seriously than ever, it'd be more surprising if Lasseter returned to Disney than if he left, following his six-month leave of absence.

 Here are the full statements from Disney and Lasseter: